 - Booking.com：No need to pay for the deposit.
 Have more B&Bs than other booking websites.

 If you’re traveling on the budget and looking for something cheaper, I recommend using Hostelworld!
 Other options include:

-Easiest way is taxi or Uber (if it’s available) or arrange a pickup service in advance.
+The easiest way is taxi or Uber (if it’s available) or arranges a pickup service in advance.
 Other options include bus, coach, boat, rail, flight, and car rental.

 8. Get the Money Right!

 Now, it’s almost time for departure, it’s time to get some foreign money.
 Do you prefer cash or credit card?

 If you prefer to bring cash, where should you exchange the currency?
 The local bank or at the airport?

 If credit card, make sure you can use the card abroad and figure out the transaction fee.
 Also, you should also know what to do if the card is stolen.